Monster Hunter Wilds | Image: Capcom

 Ever since we got our first look at the game, we’ve waited with bated breath to see how the Monster Hunter series would transition to a more open-world format, and thankfully we’ve got some answers ahead of the game’s launch.

 For context, previous games would take place within separate and interconnected maps, rather than one large, open space.
 In Wilds, however, things are changing.
-Instead, it seems that the game will take place in a far larger map known as the Forbidden Lands, with different biomes, cultures, and predators precariously existing together.
+Instead, the game will take place in a far larger map known as the Forbidden Lands, that is going to feature different biomes, cultures, and predators precariously existing together.

 Being able to move more efficiently will also be important due to the fact that, compared to prior games, you won’t necessarily be returning to a hub town in-between missions.
 Instead, it you’ll be able to make camp out in the open world in order to heal up and prepare for hunts, and then take on hunting opportunities out in the wild as they pop-up.